shakeel-faiz/FF/01Jan-15/01-cdx-compound.md

 1. **Structural CDX file:** A Structural CDX file is a specialized file used in conjunction with Microsoft Visual FoxPro, a database management program.
 This type of CDX file plays a crucial role in efficiently organizing and managing data within a database.
 One of its distinctive features is its automatic handling by Visual FoxPro – it opens and maintains itself seamlessly whenever the associated database is accessed.
 Moreover, a Structural CDX file necessitates exclusive access to the database, meaning only one user can work with it at a time.
 The file contains an index, serving as a streamlined guide for quick data retrieval, enhancing the overall efficiency of accessing and manipulating information.
 Essentially, a Structural CDX file ensures that the database's data is well-organized and can be efficiently retrieved when needed, making it an integral component for users of Microsoft Visual FoxPro.

-2. **Non-structural CDX file:** This type of file doesn't open automatically when you check the database, and it's not maintained by Visual FoxPro when new information is added.
-However, it doesn't need exclusive access, so multiple people can use it at the same time.
+2. **Non-structural CDX file:** This type of file does not open automatically when you check the database and it is not maintained by Visual FoxPro when new information is added.
+However, it does not need exclusive access, so multiple people can use it at the same time.

 ## About Fox Pro